ragulpr/wtte-rnn/README.md

 * Objective functions written for:
   - Tensorflow
   - Keras
-* Layers
+* Keras helpers
-  - Weibull output layer in Keras
+  - Weibull output layers
+  - Loss functions
+  - Callbacks
+* ~~ Lots of example-implementations ~~
+    - [Basic notebook](examples/keras/simple_example.ipynb) will be kept here but to save space and encourage viz check out [the examples-repo](https://github.com/ragulpr/wtte-rnn-examples) or fork your notebooks there

 ## Multi-framework support

 The core technology is the objective functions.
-We plan to make them to be reusable with any machine-learning frameworks.
+We plan to make them to be reusable with any machine-learning framework.

 * TensorFlow ✔
 * Keras (TensorFlow wrapper) ✔